lingyuehao/mini_project/README.md

 Purchase activity: product category, purchase amount, frequency, and channel (online, in-store, or mixed).

 Devices & payments: which device they used (smartphone, desktop, tablet) and payment method (credit card, PayPal, cash, etc.).

-Shipping choices and payment frequency give a sense of convenience vs. cost priorities.

 #### Why they buy (or don’t)

 Loyalty: brand loyalty score, whether they’re in a loyalty program, and engagement with ads.

 Product feedback: customer satisfaction (1–10), product ratings, and return rate.

-Decision journey: time spent researching products, time taken to make a purchase decision, and whether it was impulsive or planned.

 External influence: impact of social media, discount sensitivity, and preference for promotions.

 ## Data analysis steps
-#### Step 1: Data Import & Performance Check
+### Step 1 – Importing Data & Checking Performance

-- Loaded the dataset ecb.csv using both Pandas and Polars.
-- Compared execution times to evaluate performance differences between the two libraries.
+I compared data ingestion speeds by timing each read_csv call wrapped with a timer using both Pandas and Polars on ecb.csv.
+Each timed dataframe is used for everything that follows.

-#### Step 2: Data Inspection
+### Step 2 – Data Inspection.

-- With Pandas: checked first rows, column info, summary statistics, and missing values.
-- With Polars: examined schema, descriptive statistics, and null counts.
-- Compared the inspection speed of Pandas vs. Polars.
+I quickly inspected the data using Pandas by calling head, info, describe, and checking for missing values and using Polars by calling the schema, describe, and null counts.
+These inspection calls were not benchmarked; only the reads were.

-#### Step 3: Filtering & Grouping
+### Step 3 – Filtering and Grouping.

+I converted Purchase_Amount to numeric and across the Gender × Education grid, in each library and appropriate Polars and Pandas, compared group-by timings on summarizing average spend.
+I then focused specifically on smartphone shoppers and used average satisfaction and payment method to calculate satisfaction, number of purchases, and timed in Pandas and Polars for both these operations.

+### Step 4 – Machine Learning Model.

+I trained a Random Forest to predict purchase amount, using the data set’s behavioral signals and basic demographics.
+I dropped rows with missing values, label-encoded the categorical variables, and then split the data 80/20 with a fixed seed.
+In the end, I reported the RMSE and R² and feature importances to evaluate the model and determine the most influential factors.

+### Step 5: Visualization

-Case 1: Calculated average purchase amount grouped by Gender and Education Level.
+Graph 1: Heatmap — mean Purchase_Amount by Gender and Education_Level .

-Case 2: Focused on smartphone shoppers, grouped by Payment Method, and computed:
-        -  Average customer satisfaction
-        -  Purchase count per payment method Implemented in both Pandas and Polars, with timing comparisons.

-#### Step 4: Machine Learning- Random Forest Regressor

-- Selected features: product rating, return rate, purchase channel, discount sensitivity, brand loyalty, loyalty program membership, social media influence, purchase intent, age, and income level.
-- Target variable: purchase amount.
-- Encoded categorical features using LabelEncoder.
-- Split data into training and testing sets (80/20 split).
-- Trained a RandomForestRegressor with 300 estimators.
-- Evaluated the model using RMSE and R², and extracted feature importance rankings.

-#### Step 5: Visualization

-Graph 1: Pie chart of shopping device distribution.

-Graph 2: Bar chart of average customer satisfaction by income level.
+Graph 2: Ranked horizontal bar chart — Average Purchase Amount by Purchase Category.

 ## Outcomes
-1. Performance: Pandas ran faster than Polars for both reading and grouping operations.

-2. Data inspection: The dataset contained missing values mainly in Engagement_with_Ads and Social_Media_Influence.
-Pandas reported 503 nulls, while Polars reported none, showing differences in how the libraries treat nulls.

-3. Grouping analysis:
-- Average purchase amounts showed large variation by gender and education level, with Polygender + High School averaging close to 400, the highest among groups.

-- Among smartphone shoppers, PayPal users had the highest satisfaction (~5.79), while cash users scored the lowest (~5.00).

-4. Machine learning attempt:

-Random Forest struggled to predict purchase amounts (RMSE ~143, R² < 0).
-Still, feature importances highlighted which factors mattered most: Age, Product Rating, Brand Loyalty, and Purchase Intent ranked highest, while loyalty program membership had little impact.

-5. Visualizations:
-- Device usage was fairly balanced across desktop, tablet, and smartphone.
-- Middle-income customers reported slightly higher satisfaction than high-income ones, suggesting income is not the only driver of satisfaction.
+In general, Pandas outperformed Polars in my read and group-by operations, making it the more convenient engine for iteration in this scenario.
+The data verification revealed inconsistent null handling (Pandas identified around 503 missing values in several engagement fields, whereas Polars did not), which I will normalize prior to more intensive modeling.
+Aggregated findings indicate a genuine gender × education interplay—Female-High School ranks highest (~292), followed by Male-Bachelor’s (~287)—and among smartphone buyers, PayPal users indicate the highest satisfaction while cash users report the lowest.
+The Random Forest baseline poorly accounted for AOV (low R²), yet it still identified age, product rating, brand loyalty, and purchase intent as the most significant signals, while category spending is evidently focused (Software & Apps, Jewelry, Books).
+Next task: synchronize NA parsing and incorporate memory profiling, formally assess the interaction, apply log-AOV and more robust models (e.g., XGBoost with CV), and delve into payment × category to suggest minor, testable segments.